Bill Drill Rundown On Steel | Go Fast

 Frequently Asked Questions

-The Bill Drill is a shooting exercise where a shooter fires six rounds as rapidly as possible at a target, typically a torso, while maintaining all hits.
-It's used to test speed, accuracy, and recoil control.
+The Bill Drill is a shooting exercise where the shooter fires six rounds as quickly as possible at a target, typically from a holstered position.
+It's used to test and improve draw speed, trigger control, and recoil management.

-What equipment is shown in the Bill Drill video?
+What equipment is shown for the Bill Drill?

-The video features a handgun, likely 9mm, equipped with a Trijicon SRO red dot sight, firing at a steel torso target.
-The perspective is point-of-view (POV).
+The video features a handgun equipped with a Trijicon SRO red dot sight, firing at a steel torso target.
+This setup is ideal for high-speed shooting drills.

 Related News